bfitech/zapcore/README.md

     $core2->route('/usr/login', ...);
     $core2->route('/usr/logout', ...);

-    // $core2 is the one responsible to print a 404 page when there's
+    // $core2 is the one responsible to internally call abort(404) at
-    // no matching route.
+    // the end of script execution when there's no matching route found.
     ```

 -   `logger`